|

 until 1995, when he was appointed abbot of Drepung Loseling Monastery

 by His Holiness the Dalai Lama.
-In 1998 Khen Rinpoche accompanied
+In 1998 Khensur Rinpoche accompanied

 His Holiness to Atlanta to sign an agreement of affiliation between